Strategy11/formidable-forms/readme.txt

 == Payment Forms, APIs, and Marketing Integrations == In addition to all the features listed above, add power ups with these integrations.

+* <a href="https://formidableforms.com/features/stripe-payments-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Stripe Forms</a>.
+Keep users on your site while collecting Stripe payments from a credit card form.
+Select from one time and recurring charges in donation and order forms.
+Stripe processes payments with simple PCI compliance, even if you need ACH, Cash App, Afterpay, Klarna, iDeal, or one of 15+ other processors.
+Plus, you can even collect Stripe payments in the Lite version!
 * <a href="https://formidableforms.com/features/paypal-wordpress-payments/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">PayPal Forms</a>.
 Automate your business by collecting instant payments and recurring payments from clients.
 Collect information and calculate a total in a PayPal form or donation form.
-* <a href="https://formidableforms.com/features/stripe-payments-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Stripe Forms</a>.
-Keep users on your site while collecting Stripe payments from a credit card form.
-Select from one time and recurring charges in donation and order forms.
-Stripe processes payments with simple PCI compliance.
 * <a href="https://formidableforms.com/features/authorize-net-payments/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Authorize.net AIM</a>.
 Process one-time payments in order forms and price calculators with Authorize.net AIM.
 For recurring payments or easier security compliance, we recommend Stripe.
 * <a href="https://formidableforms.com/features/customizable-woocommerce-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WooCommerce product configurator</a>.
 Add custom fields to a WooCommerce product order form and collect extra data when a product is added to the cart.
 Use calculations in your WooCommerce form for variable pricing and upload files with orders.
 * <a href="https://formidableforms.com/features/mailchimp-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Mailchimp Contact Forms</a>.
 Add and update leads in a Mailchimp email marketing list from a lead form, online order, or email form.